 A capital credit allocation notice is printed mid-year on monthly electric bills.
 The notice states your share of the margins for the prior year followed by the total amount of un-retired capital credits in your account.

 If you are billed for service for even one month, you will accumulate some capital credits as long as the co-op earned margins in that year.

 Capital credits are returned to members over time through a capital credit retirement.
 Until then, capital credits remain part of the capital invested in the cooperative so we can continue to build and improve our infrastructure and distribution system.

 Not necessarily.
 The board of directors must first authorize a retirement.
 Before doing so, the board analyzes the financial health of the co-op.
 Since its first retirement in 1985, the board tries to authorize a general retirement each year.

 If you were a member in the year being retired, and are still an active account, the funds are applied directly to your electric account.
 If you are no longer an active member, your mailed check may have been returned to us as undeliverable.
 This is another important reason for members to keep their contact information current on their account.
 If you believe you should have received a check or bill credit and did not, call our office at (800) 562-4953.

 Please call the co-op at (800) 562-4953.
 We will need to update the account accordingly.

 We will make every effort to locate the member using all available resources.
 Many capital credit refund checks go unclaimed every year.
 If you’re moving, or know of a co-op member who has, make sure we have the correct address.
 It may take several years to fully retire and disburse the capital credits allocated to your account.
 The co-op permanently retains any unclaimed refunds after five years.

 Capital credit checks for inactive accounts are mailed to the member’s address on record.
-Capital credit refunds for active accounts are applied directly to bills processed in December and January.
+Capital credit refunds for active accounts are applied directly to the member's bill.